-An employee's continuous service defines the length of time he/she is deemed to have been employed by the employer.
-It is important to ascertain the correct length of service for both contractual and statutory rights.
-The date the employee's continuous service began should be noted in the statement of terms and conditions.
+The length of time an employee is considered to have been employed by the employer is defined by his or her continuous service.
+It is important to determine the appropriate length of service for both contractual and statutory rights.

-The Unfair Dismissals Acts, 1977-2015 contains provisions to determine an employee's continuous service, setting out circumstances in which the contract is deemed to continue even though the employee not have attended work for a period for time.
+- The Unfair Dismissals Acts, 1977-2015, contain provisions to determine an employee's continuous service, outlining circumstances in which the contract is deemed to continue even if the employee has not attended work for an extended period of time.
+This could be because they were on maternity leave or on strike, for example.
 This could be, for example, because they were on maternity leave, or on strike.
 In both of these cases, continuous service is not broken.